 Neil RichardsonFounder, Emergent Action

-Neil Richardson DC, founder of Emergent Action, is a strategist and a public servant who specializes in smart government advocacy and integral thinking.
+Neil Richardson DC, founder of Emergent Action, is a strategist, teacher and executive coach who specializes in smart government advocacy and integral thinking.
 He is the co-author of the recently released, Preparing For A World That Doesn’t Exist-Yet.
 Neil has worked on civil society building in West Africa and across the United States for over two decades including: organizing large-scale voter observation initiatives, civic engagement and strategic planning processes.
 He has directed policy development for multiple elected officials in the District of Columbia, including serving as a policy adviser for three mayors.
-Neil is currently the Director of Advancement, Partnerships and Continuing Education at the University of the District of Columbia where he is a founding member of the team that launched the District’s first community college.
+Neil served as the Director of Advancement, Partnerships and Continuing Education at the University of the District of Columbia where he was a founding member of the team that launched the District’s first community college.

 Over the course of his public life he has executed multiple projects that required entrepreneurialism and adaptability to quickly respond to opportunities and changing circumstances.
 At the University of the District of Columbia he created from the ground up the Continuing Education program that has served thousands of people and organizations.
 In multiple political campaigns, Neil has had the opportunity to create and guide campaign policy and field strategies and as a leader in the Communities of the Future network he is facilitating the next iteration of that organization as it creates content and a business structure for sustained impact.
 Neil is both an expert in Best Practice research and Adaptive Planning initiatives.
 In 2017, he is developing an online course for a major education partner and has taught with Georgetown University’s Institute for Transformational Leadership.